dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 The *supplier*, *accumulator* and *combiner* are tightly coupled, and can be combined into a `Collector`, as we have seen.
 An overloaded Stream `collect` method directly takes a `Collector` (which may have been created by class `Collectors`).

-"In spirit" the requirements for *mutable reductions* are similar to "regular" reductions.
+"In spirit" the requirements for *mutable reductions* are similar to those for "regular" reductions.

 For parallel streams, if the *supplier* in the `collect` call creates a collection, it should create a *concurrent collection*.

 A *concurrent reduction* is a mutable reduction where the result container is a concurrent collection, and where there is no need for the combiner to merge result containers.
 This efficient *concurrent reduction* is only possible if:
 * The stream is *parallel*
-* The collector has characteristic `Collector.Characteristics.CONCURRENT`
+* The `Collector` has characteristic `Collector.Characteristics.CONCURRENT`
-* Either the stream is *unordered*, or the collector has characteristic `Collector.Characteristics.UNORDERED`
+* Either the stream is *unordered*, or the `Collector` has characteristic `Collector.Characteristics.UNORDERED`

 To ensure that a stream is unordered, use stream method `unordered`.